 Each receipt is keyed into participant accounts based on information provided on documentation submitted.
 Claims cannot be processed until all required fields and required documents have been completed within the system (Control 8.1).
 All information undergoes a second review as the information is entered into the Wex Health system.
 The Approval or Denial process is determined at this stage.
-Once all information is entered, the system will automatically check for duplications, if any exist (Control 8.3).
+Once all information is entered, the system detects and reports potential duplicate claims to claims adjudication personnel.
+(Control 8.3).
 If duplications are found, a secondary review is required.
 Receipt will be released for payment if no duplication errors occur.